 - 3.1.
-The District Council will fulfil its statutory Neighbourhood Planning obligations as required by the prevailing regulations , which include - i As soon as possible after receiving the Neighbourhood Area application, publicise and consult in accordance with the statutory timeframes (Regulation 6) - To consider the consultation responses received, and (where appropriate) designate the Neighbourhood Area and publicise it on the NFDC website (Regulation 7) - 3.2.
-Upon submission of a Plan Proposal by the Town/Parish Council to the District Council, the District Council will (liaising with the New Forest National Park Authority as appropriate): - i Confirm to the Town or Parish Council whether or not the submission plan proposal complies with Regulation 15 of the Neighbourhood Planning Regulations - ii Publicise and start consultation with the public on the submission plan proposal and other relevant documentation (Regulation 16) - iii Contact the Neighbourhood Planning Independent Examiner Referral Service (or equivalent) and appoint an appropriately qualified and experienced examiner - iv Submit the draft Neighbourhood Plan, supporting documents and representation to the Independent Examiner (Regulation 17) in a timeframe commensurate with the volume of representations received (Regulation 17) - v Arrange an Examination hearing venue and date in consultation with the Town or Parish Council, wherever possible in the local area - vi Publish a 'Decision Statement' (Regulation 18/19) as soon as practicable following the receipt of the inspector's examination report - vii Subject to the Examiner's recommendations, make arrangements for holding the referendum - viii Adopt the Neighbourhood Plan (Regulation 19/20) at the first available meeting of the District Council following confirmation of majority support at referendum, and make it available through the District Council website.
+The District Council will fulfil its statutory Neighbourhood Planning obligations as required by the prevailing regulations, which include - i As soon as possible after receiving the Neighbourhood Area application, publicise and consult in accordance with the statutory timeframes (Regulation 6) - ii To consider the consultation responses received, and (where appropriate) designate the Neighbourhood Area and publicise it on the NFDC website (Regulation 7) - 3.2.
+Upon submission of a Plan Proposal by the Town/Parish Council to the District Council, the District Council will (liaising with the New Forest National Park Authority as appropriate): - i Confirm to the Town or Parish Council whether or not the submission plan proposal complies with Regulation 15 of the Neighbourhood Planning Regulations - ii Publicise and start consultation with the public on the submission plan proposal and other relevant documentation (Regulation 16) - iii Contact the Neighbourhood Planning Independent Examiner Referral Service (or equivalent) and appoint an appropriately qualified and experienced examiner - iv Submit the draft Neighbourhood Plan, supporting documents and representation to the Independent Examiner (Regulation 17) in a timeframe commensurate with the volume of representations received (Regulation 17) - v Arrange an Examination hearing and date in consultation with the Town or Parish Council.
+If a public hearing is required as part of the Examination process (rather than written representations), the hearing will be virtual if circumstances necessitate.
+If a physical hearing is possible and appropriate, wherever possible the venue will be in the local area. - vi Publish a 'Decision Statement' (Regulation 18/19) as soon as practicable following the receipt of the inspector's examination report - vii Subject to the Examiner's recommendations, make arrangements for holding the referendum, by post or digital means if necessary. - viii Adopt the Neighbourhood Plan (Regulation 19/20) at the first available meeting of the District Council following confirmation of majority support at referendum, and make it available through the District Council website.